SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 * `inline-swift3/4`: These templates embed the contents of the data into the swift file, so it doesn't have to be loaded at runtime.
 * `runtime-swift3/4`: With these templates, you can generate swift code that will load the underlying JSON/Plist file at runtime, and parses the content in a type-safe way.

 Please note that the bundled templates are only meant for the most basic uses for these data types.
-If you need to access these data files in a different way, using a different structure, or for a specific purpose, you may want to write your own templates.
+If you need to access these data files in a different way, especially since you'll probably use some custom structure in your JSON/Plist/YAML files, you may want to write your own templates that better fit those structures (for example to write a template that expects specific keys in your custom YAML to generate code based on the values in those keys…).

 For more information, read the [creating your own templates](Creating-your-templates.md) documentation.

 ## If you wrote your own templates